TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 		- do we avoid buttons in forms other than submit currently?
 	- therefore one component for js and not js of button which is always wrapped in an editform and a seperate editform button
 		- both buttons could be in the same button component with a submit bool but that would be better than needing the nojs bool
+	- But for blazor we will want their own submits (though dont need to be form based) for when their state is submitted so they may want a form around everything and nojs around the button. though it wouldnt need a form for blazor.
 - should components have their own copy of lists set by the service for example. so it can be set by nojs. rather than using a service to store it.
 	- if not does that mean everything a service would do should be passed by mvc
 	- would this mean recreating services functions where they happen on initialisation